bschuetze/catalyst-jukebox/README.md

 ## Locating the requester

-To locate a songs requester, simply press the button attached to the Pi, if this person still has their pager, it will now light up, vibrate and buzz for a specified amount of time (default 10s).
+To locate a song's requester, simply press the button attached to the Pi, if this person still has their pager, it will now light up, vibrate and buzz for a specified amount of time (default 10s).

 ## Authorizing Spotify